tusharchopra07/tusharchopra07/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [tushrachopra07@gmail.com](mailto:tushrachopra07@gmail.com)
 * 🧠  I'm learning .net, JavaScript
-* 🤝  I'm open to collaborating on translating apps into Sanskrit or Hindi Language
+* 🤝  I'm open to collaborating on translating apps into English or Hindi Language
 * ⚡  I bought some shoes from a drug dealer.
 I don't know what he laced them with, but I've been tripping all day!

 <a href="https://www.github.com/tusharchopra07" target="_blank" rel="noreferrer"><img